This post may contain affiliate links. Please read our disclosure policy.

 - 2 cups packed fresh spinach

 - Heat a large, heavy bottomed pan over medium-high heat.
 Heat vegetable oil and add diced onion.
 Saute until onions are beginning to softed; 3-4 minutes

 - Crumble Italian Sausage and garlic with the onion.
 Cook until sausage is no longer pink; about 4-5 minutes.
 Drain any excess grease.

 - Stir in crushed tomatoes, vegetable (or chicken) broth, basil, salt and pepper.
-Bring to a boil, reduce heat to low, and cover.
-Let soup simmer for 20-30 minutes.
+Bring to a boil, cover and reduce heat to low.
+Simmer for about 20 minutes.

-- Add tortellini and spinach and simmer for about ten minutes, until pasta is tender.
+- Add tortellini and spinach and simmer for about 5-10 minutes, or until pasta is tender.

 - Slice baguette into ½ inch thick slices.
 Butter one side and place butter side down in a hot skillet until golden brown.
 Flip bread slices over and sprinkle with Parmesan while the other side gets golden brown.
 Transfer to a plate and immediately cover loosely with foil if cheese has not completely melted.